-Around a 10 hour cruise to the South we enter the Central Atolls.
+An overnight cruise South and we enter the Central Atolls.
 Famed for uncrowded lineups with perfect waves peeling around quintessential tropical islands.
 The Central Atolls are a sight to behold for any surfer.
-With the Southern Atolls being far enough away not to block SW swells, the Central Atolls are open to more swell directions than the Malé Atolls.
-The same long period swells that smash into Indonesia wrap in here with less power, making it an intermediate’s paradise (don’t worry though, there are plenty of hollow and powerful waves on offer too).
+With the Southern Atolls far enough away not to block SW swells, the Central Atolls are open to more swell directions than the Malé Atolls.
+The same long period SW groundswells that smash into Indonesia wrap in here with less power, making it an intermediate’s paradise (don’t worry though, there are plenty of hollow and powerful waves on offer too).
 The central atolls sit in the doldrums just north of the equator so slack winds and glassy conditions are a common occurrence – especially in the shoulder seasons.

 The further south you travel the more remote the surfing experience becomes.
 The Southern Atolls are the Maldives’ hardcore surf region.
 With nothing to block or refract swells, the Southern Atolls are open to swells from all southerly directions.
 Unlike the Central Atolls however, most of the reefs in this region face into the brunt of the swell.
 With closer proximity to the swells origin and less refraction, the Southern Atolls hold the most powerful surf in the Maldives.
 Here we’re far enough south to be into a different trade wind pattern than the rest of the country.
 This makes the season here short but very sweet as the southern hemisphere winter winds blow onshore at many spots.
 However, with plenty of scope for exploration and an abundance of swell, it’s likely there are perfect waves breaking down a remote reef most days of the year.